hphelion/documentation/cli.windows.reference.md

 Removes an existing Network.

 ### Syntax###
-remove-network *Name*
+remove-network -id -all

 ###Options###
 **id**

-: Identifies Floating IP address
+: Identifies Floating IP address to remove.

+**all**
+: Removes all Floating IP addresses.

 ###Examples###